 Since 2014 (when ITEX ceased to exist), the trustees have sought sponsorship of the event from local businesses.
 Such funding effectively covers the Trust’s overheads in running the event each year and enables the trustees to continue their promise that every penny raised goes direct to charity.
 For instance, 100% of every walkers’ entry fee goes straight into the charity pot for distribution.
 Small surcharges (like P&P) help us offset the costs of buying walker packs, producing thousands of pieces of paperwork like sponsorship forms, newsletters, luggage tags, walk maps, postage and fulfilment costs by our supplier.

 In summary, without such sponsorship it would not be possible to run the Island Walk, even with around 250 volunteers involved each year and certain items being donated, the cost of providing every walker with food and drink across 12 checkpoint during 24 hours is considerable.
-For instance, with an average of 1,000 walkers on the course at any one point, we need to ensure there are at least 12,000 bottles of water at all checkpoints.
+For instance, with an average of 1,000 walkers on the course at any one point, we need to ensure there are at least 12,000 litres of water at all checkpoints.
 Everything we have to cater for is multiplied by the 1000 and again by a factor of 12!

 We endeavour to make effective cost savings wherever we can to try and improve the event, but the safety of walkers throughout the day is a paramount concern.
 We were the first charity sporting event in the Island to embrace GPS tracking and barcode scanning at checkpoints – the majority of which are in remote areas of the Island without power supplies, or limited 3G/4G mobile coverage.
 The extent of connectivity between hardware, software and mobile technology is remarkable and due to the services provided by our supplier (Race Nation) and mobile technology donated by SURE.